In this presentation we discuss anger as an emotion.

-Anger has served humans well during evolution, and will continue to do so.
+Anger has served humans well during evolution, and will continue to do so in the future.
 In the quest for resources, humans often fail.
 In so doing they become hungry for success.
 The hungrier they get the angrier they get.
 The anger motivates to keep trying; to focus, endure, refocus, and endure even longer until success happens.
 In modern western society businesses compete against each other.
 Competition encourages aggression and those who succeed are those who channel their aggression successfully.
-We cannot negate anger, nor can we deny it, otherwise it becomes suppressed and it can spring upon us without warning causing us to do violent and terrible things.
+We cannot negate anger, nor can we deny it, otherwise it becomes suppressed and it can spring upon us without warning, causing us to do violent and terrible things.

 When someone is angry it is their body telling them to do something.
 The trouble is people are not always sure what to do.
 All of a sudden there is an increased availability of energy to do things with.
-It is free energy, and as Johnny Rotten ex Sex Pistols once said in a song: “anger gives you energy”.
+It is free energy, and as Johnny Rotten from the 1970s band Sex Pistols once said in a song: “anger gives you energy”.
 The secret is how to make that energy work for you.

 Definition of anger

 Anger is physiologically detectable.
 When we feel anger, adrenaline is secreted and our sympathetic nervous system is activated.
 Our body optimises resources in readiness for attack.
 An angry person has certain facial markers such as redness in the face, a glare in the eyes, a furrowed brow and pursed lips.
 In addition their body rises up and fists might be clenched.
 Most people can easily detect anger in another.

 If we focus on its excitation of the Parasympathetic system, we can see that anger has a hugely motivational aspect.
 All parts of the body are triggered and ready for action.
 The result has potential to be a net benefit.